 Computational Rheology

 Predicting flows of non-Newtonian fluids is not just limited to the turbulent flow regime.
-In fact, most of our work done in this field concerns laminar flows, especially of viscoelastic fluids and this is called computational rheology.
-Our group has been developing finite volume methods for the prediction of viscoelastic fluids both on our own, as well as in collaboration with Prof. Paulo Oliveira at Universidade da Beira Interior, Dr. Miguel Nóbrega at Universidade do Minho — Institute of Polymers and Composites, Dr. Cássio Oishi at Universidade Estadual Paulista, Presidente Prudente SP and Dr. António Castelo at University of Sao Paulo (USP), Brazil.
+In fact, a significant part of the work in this field concerns laminar flows, especially of viscoelastic fluids and this is called computational rheology.
+Our group has been developing finite volume methods for the prediction of viscoelastic fluids both on our own, as well as in collaboration with Prof. Paulo Oliveira at Universidade da Beira Interior, Dr. Miguel Nóbrega at Universidade do Minho — Institute of Polymers and Composites, Prof. Robert Poole at University of Liverpool, Prof. Mónica Oliveira at University of Strathclyde, Dr. Cássio Oishi at Universidade Estadual Paulista, Presidente Prudente SP and Dr. António Castelo at University of Sao Paulo (USP), Brazil.